 “We think investors are becoming increasingly worried about a more pronounced correction in the Chinese stock market and will return to gold to diversify their portfolios,” said Simona Gambarini, commodities economist at Capital Economics.

-Although the Shanghai Composite has been on a roller-coaster ride the over last few weeks, sliding 13% two weeks ago and 6.4% last week, it is still up noticeably since the beginning of 2015.
-The Shanghai Composite rose more than 60% from March to the middle of June and is still up 30 % for the year, ranking it as one of the best performing markets globally.
+Although the Shanghai Composite has been on a roller-coaster ride the over last few weeks, sliding 13% two weeks ago and 6.4% last week, it’s still up since the beginning of 2015.
+The Shanghai Composite rose more than 60% from March to the middle of June and is still up 30% for the year, ranking as one of the best performing markets globally.